 - 1. Modesty and simplicity are guiding principles for free dress. - 2.
 Interpretation of appropriate dress will be left up to the faculty of the school. - 3.
 Clothing must not interfere with instruction or other activities. - 4.
 Clothing must be clean and modest.
 No halter-tops, spaghetti straps, or tank tops; any sleeveless shirt must be at least three inches wide across the shoulder. - 5.
 Clothing may not have markings, questionable pictures, drawings, symbols, or advertising on it (i.e., alcohol, cigarette, or drug endorsements, words which are racial slurs, sexual comments, intolerant words or comments of any kind). - 6.
 Clothing may not be ripped or torn. - 7.
 Shirts, blouses or tops must be worn at all times and must completely cover the chest area.
 Bare midriffs are not allowed and must fit appropriately. - 8.
 Flat, closed shoes are the only shoes acceptable; Socks must be worn.
 (In the case of a special event, specific instructions will be given). - 9.
-Shorts or skirts must not be too short.
-This clothing may be considered inappropriate if they are shorter than the tip of the longest finger when the arms are fully extended down the side of the student's body. - 10.
+Shorts or skirts must adhere to regular dress code. - 10.
 Jeans in good repair (with no holes, intentional or otherwise) will be acceptable for casual "free dress" (not on "dress up" days or addressing the student body at Mass). - 11.
 Pants of any kind must fit appropriately and be worn at the waist. - 12.
 Low, sagging pants are never permitted. - 13.
 Hats may not be worn in the school building, except on special occasions. - 14.
 Yoga style tight fitting pants or capri are never permitted. - 15.
 Leggings and tights are not allowed to be worn alone.
 If worn, they are acceptable with shorts, skirts or pants.